praekeltfoundation/docker-py-base/README.md

 For a complete explanation of this problem see [this](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/) excellent blog post by Phusion.
 Suffice to say, many programs expect the system they're running on to have an init system that will manage/clean up child processes but most Docker containers don't have an init system.

 ##### Our solution:
 Using a very very simple init system that reaps orphaned child processes and passes through signals to the main process.
-We use the (badly named) [`dumb-init`](https://github.com/Yelp/dumb-init) by Yelp.
+We use [`tini`](https://github.com/krallin/tini).

+> **Note:** `tini` is built-in and runs by default in Docker 1.13.0+.
+Once all our infrastructure moves to a new-enough version of Docker, we will remove `tini` from these images.

 This program is the default entrypoint for all the images, so using it should be automatic most of the time - simply specify a `CMD []` in your Dockerfile.